Skip to main content

 Step 8: Execute and Monitor on Event Day

-Day-Of Essentials
+Day-of Essentials

 • Point-of-contact sheet: Every vendor, every staff member, with phone numbers.
 Printed, not just on your phone